liugetu/lego-plotter-project/README.md

 In case it doesn't work well and can't stop, or you want to level up the pen:
 <pre><code></code>python3 stop.py</code></pre>

-Note: a white paper should be used, otherwise the color sensor might not work well.
+Note: a white paper should be used, otherwise, the color sensor might not work well.